fdefilippo/fresh/README.md

 Extend Fresh easily using modern tools.
 Plugins are written in TypeScript and run securely in a sandboxed Deno environment, providing access to a modern JavaScript ecosystem without compromising stability.

-## Zero-Latency Performance
+## Low-Latency Performance

 Fresh is engineered for speed.
-It delivers a near zero-latency experience, with text appearing instantly.
-The editor is designed to be light and fast, reliably opening and editing huge files up to multi-gigabyte sizes without slowdown.
+It delivers a low-latency experience, with text appearing instantly.
+The editor is designed to be light and fast, reliably opening and editing [huge files up to multi-gigabyte sizes](https://noamlewis.com/blog/2025/12/09/how-fresh-loads-huge-files-fast) without slowdown.

 ## Comprehensive Feature Set